How to Avoid Vehicle Collisions with Wildlife

 Follow traffic rules and wildlife safety rules

-While driving, always keep in mind the basic traffic rules, such as putting your seatbelt on, driving the speed limit, using the brakes, using the horn, etc. Following rules means that no animal collisions take place and also provides safety to the persons in the car.
+While driving, always keeps in mind the basic traffic rules, such as putting your seatbelt on, driving the speed limit, using the brakes, using the horn, etc. Following rules means that no animal collisions take place and also provides safety to the persons in the car.

 As driving for long stretches can be tedious, we have put together a list of precautions that will help you avoid vehicle collisions with wildlife.
 It is essential to keep these tips in mind as you take your next road trip and do your part in ensuring that no harm to the wildlife.